 There are several public extensions providing such services, so you should be able to find examples to inspire and guide you.
 Anyway authentication services can be very different from one another, so it wouldn't make much sense to try and provide an example in this manual.

-One important thing to know is that the TYPO3 CMS authentication process needs to have users inside database records ("fe_users" or "be_users").
-This means that if you interface with a third-party server, you will need to create records on the TYPO3 CMS side.
-It is up to you to choose whether this process happens on the fly (during authentication) or if you want to create an import process (as a Scheduler task, for example) that will synchronize users between TYPO3 CMS and the remote system.
+One important thing to know is that the TYPO3 authentication process needs to have users inside database records ("fe_users" or "be_users").
+This means that if you interface with a third-party server, you will need to create records on the TYPO3 side.
+It is up to you to choose whether this process happens on the fly (during authentication) or if you want to create an import process (as a Scheduler task, for example) that will synchronize users between TYPO3 and the remote system.

 You probably do not want to store the actual password of imported